CartoDB/academy/_app/_tutorials/realtime_maps_sync.md

 ---
 title: "Syncing Real-Time Data with the CARTO Builder"
+description: Describes how to sync real-time data with the CARTO Builder.
 permalink: /courses/tutorials/syncing-real-time-data-with-carto/
 tweet_text: "Sync real-time data with the CARTO Builder."
 redirect_from: https://carto.com/docs/tutorials/realtime_maps_sync/